Make student safety a top priority

 - Working alone is not permitted.
 Oversight of students is essential for a successful experience and safe environment.
 Students are not permitted to work alone in a building or laboratory at any time and are not allowed to work after hours or on weekends without a direct supervisor present.

 - Assign tasks that are within the scope of students’ abilities.
 Students’ abilities and experiences vary.
 Develop a process that allows you to identify students’ strengths and weaknesses so you can appropriately match tasks to their abilities.
+Please keep in mind that some students may be reluctant to speak up when they are unsure.

 - Identify experimental boundaries.
 Be clear on where experimental boundaries are within a research project and a WCD.
 If students want to modify an experiment, be sure that they understand that they need to get approval from both their mentor and the owner of the WCD before proceeding with modifications.